DevAgamnoor/DevAgamnoor/README.md

 - 🌱 I’m currently just exploring my options

-- 💞️ I’m looking to collaborate on
-- ⚡ Fun fact:
+- ⚡ Fun fact: i really love games 👀

 <!---
 DevAgamnoor/DevAgamnoor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.